Rayyan9477/House-Price-Prediction-Model/Readme.md

 - [Contact](#contact)

 ## Introduction
 This project is a machine learning-powered web application that predicts house prices using a RandomForest regression model.
+The application is built with Streamlit for an interactive user interface.
 The project implements a comprehensive CI/CD pipeline using GitHub Actions, ensuring code quality, automated testing, and seamless deployment to Docker Hub.

 ## CI/CD Pipeline Overview